zsramek/zsramek/README.md

 Zefan Sramek is a Ph.D. student and MEXT scholar in the Interactive Intelligent Systems Laboratory (https://iis-lab.org) at The University of Tokyo.
-He recently completed my master's research on timbre exploration interfaces for synthesizers and electronic music.
+He recently completed his master's research on timbre exploration interfaces for synthesizers and electronic music.
 His current research is on the relationships between social media use, mental health, and well-being.
 More broadly, his research interests include: interfaces for synthesizers and electronic music creation, the social impacts of online communication, virtual reality and virtual worlds, and cultural, media, and gender studies.

-Contact me online at: zefanS@iis-lab.org
+Contact: zefanS@iis-lab.org

 Or write to: \
 Zefan Sramek \